laaancedc/short-stories/stories/audiotapes.md

-Audiotapes from Ceres (now transcribed!!)
+Audiotapes from the Mercury Mission (now transcribed!!)

 ...